Alpenflow Fuel Transfer Valve

 4. Repeat as Needed, especially if filling a near-empty lower canister.

-• Once the warm donor fuel heats the lower liquid fuel sufficiently, the transfer stops.
+• Once the warm donor fuel mixes & heats the lower liquid fuel sufficiently, the transfer will slow and eventually stop.

 Warnings & Safety: